-The original design remit for the JST integrated floating pier system – was to meet one of the major challenges facing forestry owners, harvesting companies and investors in involved in realising timber assets in some of the UK’s more remote woodland properties.
+The original design remit for JST’s Integrated Floating Pier System was to meet one of the major challenges facing forestry owners – that of efficiently realising timber assets in some of the UK’s more remote woodland properties.

-Along with STTS funding and a strategic 500k investment by JST Floating Piers Ltd a purpose-built timber storage and ship loading facility has been created at Ardcastle in Argyll, the investment includes forest road upgrades and creation of a 7000t capacity round timber storage area, the site also generates it’s own on power by wind and solar power, which in turn powers the site’s own unique timber stock monitoring system.
+Created in 2017 with support from the Strategic Timber Transport Scheme, JST Floating Piers Ltd delivered a purpose-built timber storage and ship loading facility has been created on at Ardcastle on Loch Fyne in Argyll.
+In addition to the floating pier, the site incorporates forest road upgrades and creation of a 7,000 tonne round timber storage area.
+JST’s pier site also generates its own on power from wind and solar installations.